cristobalgvera/ez-clasp/README.md

 3. **If you DO NOT have an existing project**, run `npm run clasp:create` to create a new project.
 CLASP cli will prompt some project types, you should select one of them.

+   After you run this script, inside the created `.clasp.json` file, I strongly recommend you to change attribute `rootDir` to `.`.
+This way you can share and move your project without any issues.
+This is a Google CLASP CLI trouble.

 4. **If you have an existing project**, add your Apps Script ID inside [`.clasp.json`](./.clasp.json) in the **_scriptId_** key.

    ![Project configuration](assets/images/project-configuration.png)